wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

     // message has not been issued, WCSession is probably not available / active } else {
     // message has been issued and it's guaranteed that it will be delivered to iPhone
-    // The iPhone has to issue response in similar lazy way.
+    // The iPhone has to issue responses in a similar lazy way.
 }

 // Or asynchronous version...